Strengthening National Security and Economic Prosperity Through Enhanced Sovereign Capability

 Government Leaders:

-Implement policy changes that promote sovereign capability development and ensure that Defence investments benefit Australia holistically.
+Implement policy changes that promote sovereign capability development and ensure that defence investments benefit Australia holistically.

 Defence Primes: